Professional Development Opportunities

 Cintia Costa

-Senior Educational Developer, The Centre for the Advancement of Teaching and Learning, University of Manitoba
+Senior Educational Developer, Centre for the Advancement of Teaching and Learning, University of Manitoba

-Senior Educational Developer, The Centre for the Advancement of Teaching and Learning, University of Manitoba
+Senior Educational Developer, Centre for the Advancement of Teaching and Learning, University of Manitoba

 Do you want to promote academic integrity in your course but don’t know how?
 In this workshop, we will discuss the meaning of academic integrity at the University of Manitoba, and how it relates to your teaching and learning environment (whether that be face-to-face, remote/online).
 We will discuss ways to implement teaching and assessment strategies that promote integrity that will allow you to focus on students’ learning and community building.
 Resources for academic integrity education (e.g., syllabus statements, learning activities) that you can modify and incorporate into your courses will be shared.